nguyentn2021/Etherium-Price-Prediction/README.md

 - Mean Absolute Percentage Error: 8.57 %
 ![](images/LSTM_2.PNG)

+#### 3.2 Predict Ether price using traditional machine learning algorithms
-Next, I try to use regular ML models to predict the price.
+I try to use regular ML models to predict the price.
 First, I reframed our multivariate time-series data into a supervised learning problem, then I train data on difference machine learning models.

 I also have a good ElasticNet Regression model in predicting the Ethereum price:
   - R2 score is 0.97